 4.4 Obtaining access under the National Access Regime is a two stage process.
-In the first stage, the designated Minister, on the recommendation of the Council, decides whether a service provided by a particular facility should be subject to access
+In the first stage, the designated Minister, on the recommendation of the Council, decides whether a service provided by a particular facility should be subject to access regulation.
+Section 44F(1) of the CCA states that the designated Minister, or any other person, may apply in writing to the Council asking the Council to recommend that a particular service be declared.

-National Competition Policy Review Report, available at http://ncp.ncc.gov.au/docs/National%20Competition%20Policy%20Review%20report,%20The%2 0Hilmer%20Report,%20August%201993.pdf
+14 National Competition Policy Review Report, available at http://ncp.ncc.gov.au/docs/National%20Competition%20Policy%20Review%20report,%20The%2 0Hilmer%20Report,%20August%201993.pdf